We use cookies to improve your experience on our site and analyse how our site is being used. For more information please see our cookie policy.

 Research your venue.
 Work out exactly where it is to avoid getting lost on the day.
 Find out the schedule of events and, if possible, test the equipment beforehand.

-Structure your presentation so it is well balanced.
+Structure your presentation so it is well-balanced.
 Back up your speech with data and visuals.
 Add stories to add context.
 Then structure your presentation to give yourself triggers or cues as to what is coming next.
 Use key phrases in slides that will help to ease you into the next section.
-And keep it concise, nobody will be interested if it goes on too long.
+And keep it concise; nobody will be interested if it goes on too long.

 One of the best ways to prepare is to watch other presentations, either online or live.
 This will give you an idea of what works and what doesn’t.
 It will also make you realise that we are all human and we all make mistakes.
-And those mistakes are not the be all and end all; we can still do a good job.
+And those mistakes are not the be-all and end-all; we can still do a good job.
 Understanding that perfection is not possible stops us from worrying about slipping up on the day.

 Familiarity builds confidence.
-If you want to sound natural then practicing is key.
+If you want to sound natural, then practicing is key.
 One of the greatest orators of all time, Winston Churchill, claimed in his memoirs that he averaged an hour’s preparation for every minute of a speech.
 So practise, practise, practise, then practise some more.
-Record it, video it, practice in front of friends and family, do a dry run with colleagues.
+Record it, video it, practice in front of friends and family, and do a dry run with colleagues.
 Repeat it until you are dreaming about it.

 Richard Branson says, ‘When you need to speak in front of a crowd, close your mind to the fact that you’re on a stage with hundreds of people watching you and instead imagine yourself in a situation where you’d be comfortable speaking to a group.
 For example, imagine that you’re in your dining room at home, telling a story to friends over dinner.
 I know it sounds a little corny, but try it.
 This trick has certainly removed some of the anxiety for me.’